ElmCast/.vim/README.md

 I know what you are thinking, "Vim is a code editor.
 Where are all the language plugins??"
 Vim Polyglot is a curated collection of language packs.
 This might be the most contentious choice so far, so I'll have the project speak for itself.

-- It **won't affect your startup time**, as scripts are loaded only on demand.
+- It won't affect your startup time, as scripts are loaded only on demand.
-- It **installs and updates 70+ times faster** than 70+ packages it consist of.
+- It installs and updates 70+ times faster than the 70+ packages it consist of.
-- Solid syntax and indentation support.
-Only the best language packs.
+- Solid syntax and indentation support, with the best language packs.
-- All unnecessary files are ignored (like enormous documentation from php support).
+- All unnecessary files are ignored, like large documentation folders.
 - No support for esoteric languages, only the most popular ones.
 - Each build is tested by an automated vimrunner script on CI.